alavifazel/Articles/6_The_idea_behind_UNIX_numeric_file_permissions/6_The_idea_behind_UNIX_numeric_file_permissions.md

+# The idea behind UNIX numeric file permissions

-Any UNIX-like operating system user is probably familiar with the **chmod** command.
+Any UNIX user is probably familiar with the **chmod** command.
 In short, this command changes the permission of a file (or directory) with the desired permisison level for the *owner*, *group* and *everyone else* in the system.

 For instance, the following command: